photkosee/random-quotes-chrome-extension/README.md

-# How to Create Your Own Chrome Extension with React, Vite, and (optionally) Tailwind CSS (It's Easier Than You Think!)
+# How to Create Your Chrome Extension with React, Vite, and (optionally) Tailwind CSS | Beginner Guide

 ## What Will We Do Today?